Opscloudly/Scaling-High-Traffic-WooCommerce/README.md

 - [ ] prepare DR
 - [ ] ha and troubleshoot
 - [ ] automate high trafficusing some script
-- [ ] release code for aws ,azure and gcp
+- [ ] release code for AWS and Digital Ocean